awsdocs/amazon-rds-user-guide/doc_source/Concepts.MultiAZ.md

 ## Modifying a DB Instance to Be a Multi\-AZ Deployment<a name="Concepts.MultiAZ.Migrating"></a>

 If you have a DB instance in a Single\-AZ deployment and modify it to a Multi\-AZ deployment \(for engines other than Amazon Aurora\), Amazon RDS takes several steps\.
 First, Amazon RDS takes a snapshot of the primary DB instance from your deployment and then restores the snapshot into another Availability Zone\.
 Amazon RDS then sets up synchronous replication between your primary DB instance and the new instance\.

+For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 **Important**
 This action avoids downtime when you convert from Single\-AZ to Multi\-AZ, but you can experience a performance impact during and after converting to Multi\-AZ\.
 This impact can be significant for large write\-intensive DB instances\.